17 Nov 2014 | By Sun International

 Similarly, 24-year-old Sphiwe Mthembu also believes in the power of determination.
 Currently part of Carnival City’s Human Resources department, Sphiwe believes that a disability doesn’t make people different – it just means they do things differently.
 Heartened by Carnival City’s support of the differently-abled community in Ekurhuleni, Sphiwe and Joseph are joined on the learnership programme by: Palesa Buthelezi; Peter Shabangu; Lerato Matekane; Lerato Maebela; Nomfundo Majavu; Hazel Ngobeni; Thandeka Msibi; Maureen Diale; Phindile Nhlengethwa; Sello Morabe; Susan Zulu; Sizwe Ngomane; Elizabeth Mabitla; Bongani Lubisi and Thapelo Lebudi.

 The learnership programme runs for a full year and has placed its 17 candidates into a range of departments at Carnival City.
 As they are placed into job shadowing and skills development programmes, the candidates are given ample opportunities to learn and hone their specific skills, adapting to the varied needs of each department.
 Each candidate has different disabilities but that will not prevent them from graduating with an NQF Level 4 qualification in business administration at the end of the Carnival City learnership programme.

 While the learnership and mentoring programme at Carnival City could be viewed as a charitable initiative, it’s really not.
-The programme works to not only enrich the lives of Ekurhuleni residents but also opens up opportunities for the Carnival City to learn new things.
+The programme works to not only enrich the lives of Ekurhuleni residents but also opens up opportunities for community development initiatives in brakpan.
 After all, some people aren’t looking for a hand-out; they just need a hand up.